R's response to this post:

 At the end of 2013, I started to put all of my personal pieces together.
 I was having flashbacks of the abuse I endured and had enough faith in myself as an intuitive to know it was real, alongside other “real life” evidence.
 I was starting to see nothing as a coincidence.

 In early 2014, I started having an affair but I didn’t realize it was ultimately something that I was going through for other reasons.
 I looked at it like I had found my forever love.
 The attraction and connection felt undeniable and fated.
-(I’ll write more on the affair soon.)
+(I fell hard for someone at an industry tradeshow who even became a business partner and told my husband after 2 weeks of meeting my new love,"R," that I wanted out of our 18 year-marriage.
+I’ll write more about the affair turned 3-year-relationship soon.)
 Everything felt perfect at first, but then it started to turn.
 And as luck would have it, one of the families I met through the non-profit I ran—where I volunteered my time helping grieving parents—would play an instrumental role in helping alert me to the cold, hard truth that I was nowhere ready to see, yet.
 I consider Yvette, who is living, and her son Jason, who passed years ago, to be true angels for me.

 Over the past three years, as I struggled with my life path and started to see the true picture he was talking about, Jason was still there, chiming in along the way.
 He never gave too much, because it was ultimately for me to figure out, but he reinforced that I indeed knew the truth deep down.
 Recently, after the relationship ended, he came to me and said, “Kiersten, everything you are going through was laid out long before you were born.
 You will be a conduit for others, but not until you are healed or on your way to healing.
 This is still tough for you.”